danielharrell/open-eyes-lect-2017-18/Open.md

 "open" with such great scope, and as if it were already understood.

-It might also explain our reliance on negation---if accounting for awareness could only be done indirectly, through a kind of negation.
-For how can we catch our open eyes in speech, save to say that they are *not* closed, in being open; and *not* what they see, in being eyes.
-Yet if there were nothing more to say, then how would being open be anything at all?
-Something rather than nothing?
+It might also explain our reliance on negation---if our way of being open in awareness were a way of being *other*, of transcending ourselves, and could only be put into words indirectly.
+For how *can* we catch our open eyes in speech, save to say that they are *not* closed, in being open; and *not* what they see, in being eyes.
+Yet if there is nothing more to say, then how is being open something rather than nothing?

 Or to ask this question in the form that will guide me in my lecture tonight: how is being open possible?